 A. Again, many factors are in play to determine distance between dumps, so there is no straightforward answer.
 The amount of material being captured totally determines filling time and this can be influenced by day to day variables such as crop type and moisture content, rotor speed etc. Smartcarts are capable of collecting large amounts of residue up 100% of material exiting the machine.
 So owner preference largely determines dumping frequency.
 If just a small amount of straw is directed into the cart along with the chaff, unloading is minimised so that typically dumps can be in one line at the centre of each run or at the ends.

 Australian Herbicide Resistance Initiative (AHRI) work has shown an average around 4 cubic metres chaff per tonne of grain as a guide.

-A. Thirty, Forty and Fifty cubic metre Smartcarts are standard sizes.
-They are sized to suit individual farms.
+A. The Controlled Traffic capable CT30 and CT40 are 30 and 40 cubic metre carts.
+30, 40 and 50 cubic metre Smartcarts are standard sizes.
+They are all designed to suit individual farms and differing preferences.
 The SC40 and SC50 are among the largest Chaff Carts in the world but compact design means good manoeuvrability with high capacity.
 The SC50 reduces dumping to a minimum and while just as nimble in the field, it is slightly wider than dual wheels on the header so best suited to farms with wider road access.

 Q. Is burning heaps before seeding the only option?